HunterBelanger/papillon-ndl/README.md

 PapillonNDL is provided under the terms and conditions of the CeCILLv2.1 license.
 This is a French equivalent of the GPLv3 license, and is explicitly compatible with both the GPLv2 and v3.
-The French version of this license is provided in the LICENSE file, along with the equaly valid English version, which may be found in the LICENSE-ENGLISH file.
+The French version of this license is provided in the LICENSE file, along with the equally valid English version, which may be found in the LICENSE-ENGLISH file.
 The CeCILLv2.1 is approved by the FSF.
 More information about this license may be found [here](https://cecill.info/).